yangshun/front-end-interview-handbook/questions/javascript-questions.md

 var foo = 1;
 console.log(foo); // 1

-// let/const declarations are NOT hoisted.
-console.log(bar); // ReferenceError: bar is not defined let bar = 2;
+// let/const declarations are not hoisted to the top of the module, but only to the top of their scope. console.log(bar); // ReferenceError: bar is not defined let bar = 2;
 console.log(bar); // 2

+var baz = "baz";
+function proofOfScopedHoisting(){
+  console.log(baz); // ReferenceError: baz is not defined let baz = "bar";
+}
 ```

 Function declarations have the body hoisted while the function expressions (written in the form of variable declarations) only has the variable declaration hoisted.